-UNI is a simple artificial language.
+UNI is a simple international artificial language.
 It's much easier to learn and speak than any language you know.
 If you speak any Romanic language you will understand 70% of this dialogue:

 A: OLA, KOMU VIDA?
 KE NOVU?